ringwormGO-organization/Termi/CONTRIBUTING.md

 ```

-### Note/Notes
-1. Passed argument to third party commands/applications is one combined string.
-Do parsing inside your command/application, arguments are separated by space.
+*Passed argument to a third party commands/applications using `loadtp` command is one combined string.
+Do parsing inside your command/application, arguments are separated by space.program!*

 ### Informations about elements in vector:
 ```cpp